Inspire-com/candidate-homework/FE_Engineer.md

     - Comments are provided to explain implementation details
     - There is no redundant or duplicated code
     - There is no duplication of data as stored in the application
-    - Correct usage of javascript methods and/or rxjs operators
+    - Correct usage of javascript/typescript methods and/or rxjs operators
     - Code is self-reviewed and optimized
 - Application responsiveness
     - Mobile requirements as stated above are met